pankrashin/pesticide-v3/README.md

 Kill your CSS layout bugs.  *Without* 2000 clicks in Chrome Dev Tools.

+This project is a fork of Pesticide, originally developed by Adam Morse: https://github.com/mrmrs/pesticide.

+It has been updated to ensure compatibility with Chrome Extension Manifest V3, while preserving all original functionality.

 ## WTF is this?

 Sometimes if I am trying to sleuth a layout problem in CSS, all I want is every